splatch/horizon-stream/doc/architecture/decisions/0002-store-cross-project-api-contracts-in-a-separate-repository.md

 We should automate this process, and a CI system like GitHub Actions would be a good fit.
 It can validate the proto files, generate the code, package it into an artifact, and publish it to the repository without any human intervention.

 ## Decision

 We will store cross-project API contracts in a new git repository.
 Changes to these API contracts will be done with pull requests.
 All proto files that are shared between projects will be moved to this new repository.

 In order for a PR to be merged, a team member from each of its dependent projects will be required to approve it.
 A GitHub CODEOWNERS file can be used to enforce this by specifying each of the teams as an owner of the proto file.

 API contracts will be published as versioned libraries that contain generated code.
 These libraries will be generated for each of the proto files in each of programming languages we support, and published to a publicly accessible artifact registry.

+We will use a CI system to compile and publish the libraries.
+They will be versioned using an automated release process.

-Anything that uses a contract will depend on a specific version of its published library.
-We will not depend on them with dynamic versions like Maven's `x.x.x-SNAPSHOT` feature.
+Downstream projects will depend on a specific version of these libraries using the appropriate dependency management tooling for the project.
+They will not depend on them with dynamic versions like Maven's `x.x.x-SNAPSHOT` feature.

-We will publish libraries as JAR files in Java, and ensure we can add support for other languages when we need to.
-These JAR files will be published to OpenNMS's Cloudsmith Maven repository.
-Maven or Gradle can be used to depend on these libraries.

-We will use GitHub Actions as the CI system to compile and publish the libraries.
-This will use a release process that follows semantic versioning.

 ## Consequences